fizzle77/JAFDTC/doc/Airframe_F16C.md

 ![](images/Viper_Sys_DLNK_Top.png)

 The top-most section of the page allows you to select the table entry for your ownship, your callsign, and whether or not you are a flight lead.
+The default callsign of dashes indicates JAFDTC will not change the callsign set up in the jet.
 As we shall discuss shortly, JAFDTC will automatically set the ownship table entry when it can determine which entry corresponds to the ownship.
 The common controls implement the link and reset functionality described [earlier](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#common-editor-controls).